geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 boundaries.
 The reason for plotting a sample of the points rather than all of them is that the boundary data becomes difficult to see if all of the points are plotted.
-It is also useful to see and practice sampling techniques in practice; try to plot only the first 500 points, rather than a random selection, and spot the difference.
+It is also useful to see and practice sampling techniques; try to plot only the first 500 points, rather than a random selection, and spot the difference.

 The most obvious issue with the point data from the perspective of a